AshishSardana/jaundice-detection/readme.md

 1. Click the picture of the baby's face using Raspberry Pi's camera.
 2. The image will be processed and the corresponding LED (Jaundice/Non-Jaundice) glows.

-## Smart Medical Record Collection using Aadhar Card

-A person's health is directly affected by the food he/she consume.
-We devised an automated solution to keep track of the calories a student intakes in a day (separate for each meal).

-#### How it works?

-1. Student's ID-Card will be read by the RFID after entering the 'mess'.
-The average calorie of that meal will be added in that student's account.
-2. The calorie count is dependent on the meal (breakfast, lunch, dinner) the student is taking.
-3. This information is saved in the database maintained in an Excel sheet.
-4. Total calorie intake by the student will be calculated every week.
-If this intake is less than the minimum calorie required by a person of his/her age group, an e-mail will be sent to his/her Proctor informing them about this.